qtyolobam/restaverse/README.md

 cd swiggy-worker/web-server
 npm run build

-# Copy the worker-script from the webserver folder into the build folder(dist/jobs)
+# Copy the worker-script folder from the webserver folder into the build folder(dist/jobs)
 ```

 5. Running the project